bbruneel/APsystems-EZ1-energyid.eu/README.md

 ---

-## EnergyID Setup
+## EnergyID webhook Setup

+As mentioned above, you need an incoming webhook configured on the energyid.eu platform as described here: https://help.energyid.eu/en/developer/incoming-webhooks/

+Step by step instruction is also described here: https://app.energyid.eu/integrations/Webhook-In

 Two ready-to-run example curl commands for EnergyID integration.

-## Hello endpoint
+### Hello endpoint
-Use this to verify provisioning keys and device registration.
+- Use this to verify provisioning keys and **Device provisioning** and opening the URL in the *Claim* response in a browser.
+- Use it again, after confirming the URL in a browser, to get the *bearer* token and *twin-id*.

 ```bash
 curl -X POST "https://hooks.energyid.eu/hello" \